Roman Republican currency: Evolution: silver vs bronze

+Obverse, RRC 224/1, 141 BC.

+Obverse, RRC 243/1, 134 BC.

+Two denarius obverses showing alternate indications they were worth 16 asses.

 By about 140 BC (the exact date is unclear) the denarius was retariffed to 16 asses, indicated by XVI on the obverse of the denarius.
 This appears first on the coinage marked L.IVLI (RRC 224/1), commonly dated to 141 BC.
 The clear marking with the number XVI was soon again replaced with an X, but often now with a horizontal bar through the centre as shown in the second example on the left (RRC 243/1); this is sometimes read as a monogram of XVI with all the letters superimposed.
 The re-tariffing is thought to have been a recognition of a relationship that had developed because of decreased as weights, both due to wear of old asses and to decreasing mint weights of newer ones.
 This meant that the quinarius was worth eight asses, and the sestertius four asses.
 The new denarius-to-as ratio lasted for hundreds of years.
 At about the same time the unit of account changed from asses to sestertii (HS).
 This may well be an indicator of inflation.

 The victoriatus continued to circulate well into the 2nd century BC.
 Victoriati were later popular in places such as Cisalpine Gaul where they circulated alongside drachmae of Massalia (Marseille).